How to strengthen your social media presence

 Establishing a presence on social media is a vital part of raising your professional profile, as platforms such as LinkedIn, Twitter and Facebook have been gaining more and more momentum in professional development.
 Many employers now screen potential candidates by checking their social media presence aligns with the organisation’s values, while many job seekers now find professional opportunities via social networking.

 …and we completely understand why it’s becoming ubiquitous!
-Social media is a fantastic way to show the world who you are, what you stand for, what your aspirations and interests are, to showcase your work, ask for opinions, socialize, virtually meet new connections: the possibilities are endless.
+Social media is a fantastic way to show the world who you are, what you stand for, what your aspirations and interests are, to showcase your work, ask for opinions, socialize, virtually meet new connections.

-But many professionals still view social media as a “fun” activity, without taking it too seriously – but overlooking the power of social platforms in terms of building your professional brand can be detrimental to your career trajectory.
+However, many professionals still view social media as a “fun” activity, without taking it too seriously, but overlooking the power of social platforms in terms of building your professional brand can be detrimental to your career trajectory.